chef-boneyard/chef-provisioning/docs/building_drivers.md

 You'll notice the service is passed a private key for bootstrap.
 This is the bootstrap key, and in our example, TheUltimateCloud will allow you to ssh to the machine with the root user using that private key after it is bootstrapped.
 (Several cloud services already work this way.)

-The issue one has here is, the user needs to be able to pass you these keys.  chef-metal introduces configuration variables `:private_keys` and `:private_key_paths` to allow the user to tell us about his keys.
+The issue one has here is, the user needs to be able to pass you these keys.  chef-provisioning introduces configuration variables `:private_keys` and `:private_key_paths` to allow the user to tell us about his keys.
 We then refer to the keys by name (rather than path) in drivers, and look them up from configuration.

 You can call the `get_private_key(name)` method from the Driver base class to get a private key by name.